Caithness Inn - Wick (Highlands)

 missingWrote a review on 08 Julsea viewfree wificlean roompoor signage

-The single room with sea view offered some pleasant vistas, making for a soothing backdrop during my stay.
-Free WiFi kept me connected, which was a nice perk.
+The single room with sea view offered some pleasant vistas.
+Free WiFi kept me connected, a nice perk.

 -